University of San Francisco, J.D.

 Professional Qualifications and Activities

-Prior to joining Villarreal Hutner, Rachel was Senior Counsel with Gordon & Rees LLP where she also represented and counseled employers.
-She is admitted to practice in all California courts and is a member of the State Bar of California.
-Rachel is a member of the Labor and Employment Section of the State Bar, Queen's Bench Bar Association, Hellenic Law Association and Human Rights Advocates.
-Rachel enjoys informally mentoring young female attorneys and strives to help keep women as active members of the bar by exploring avenues of achieving work-life balance.
+Rachel is admitted to practice in all California courts and is a member of the State Bar of California.
+Prior to joining Villarreal Hutner, she was Senior Counsel with Gordon & Rees LLP where she also represented and counseled employers.
+Rachel is a member of the Labor and Employment Section of the State Bar, the Association of Workplace Investigators (AWI), Queen's Bench Bar Association and the Hellenic Law Society.
+Rachel enjoys informally mentoring female attorneys and strives to help keep women as active members of the bar by exploring avenues of achieving work-life balance.

 Rachel was selected as a Super Lawyer Rising Star 2011-2014.